 Partner agencies can also request disclosure is made of an offender's past history where it is believed someone is at risk of harm.
 This is known as 'right to know'.

-If a potentially violent individual is identified as having convictions for violent offences, or information is held about their behaviour which reasonably leads the Police and other agencies to believe they pose a risk of harm to their partner, a disclosure will be made.
+If a potentially violent individual is identified as having convictions for violent offences, or information is held about their behaviour which reasonably leads the police and other agencies to believe they pose a risk of harm to their partner, a disclosure will be made.
+See: Domestic Violence Disclosure Scheme: Guidance.

 Child Sex Offender Disclosure Scheme